shafi78/code-editor/README.md

-A simple Code-editor ( HTML , CSS and JavaScript )
+# A simple Code-editor ( HTML , CSS and JavaScript )

+# <a href="https://www.linkedin.com/posts/shafiulla-attar-b4a716252_reactdeveloper-project-fullstackdevelopment-activity-7117575038584688640-KkOX?utm_source=share&utm_medium=member_desktop">Demo Video</a>

 Some important packages are :